javiearth/javiearth/README.md

 I am a chemical engineer transitioning into the IT field, so you can expect some related content soon

-- 🌱 I’m currently learning Git, Github, HTML, CSS, SCSS, JavaDcript, React, Node.js and Rust
+- 🌱 I’m currently learning Git, Github, HTML, CSS, SCSS, JavaScript, React, Node.js and Rust

 <!--
 **javiearth/javiearth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.